invertase/firebase-extensions/extensions/firestore-record-acknowledgments/POSTINSTALL.md

 });
 ```

-A user acknowledgment contains the following data:
+An acknowledgment contains the following data:

 - `userId`: The authenticated users UID.
-- `noticeId` The notice ID of this acknowledgement.
+- `noticeId` The notice ID of this acknowledgment.
-- `createdAt`: A Timestamp indicating the time of acknowledgement.
+- `createdAt`: A Timestamp indicating the time of acknowledgment.
 - `ackEvent`: Whether this document is `acknowledged` or `unacknowledged`.
-- `type`: If the `ackEvent` is `acknowledged`, the customizable type of acknowledgement.
+- `type`: If the `ackEvent` is `acknowledged`, the customizable type of acknowledgment.
 Defaults to `seen`.
-- `metadata`: An optional object containing custom values relevant to the acknowledgement.
+- `metadata`: An optional object containing custom values relevant to the acknowledgment.

 ### Acknowledging a notice

 To acknowledge a notice, the extension provides two callable functions which accept the notice ID: `acknowledgeNotice` & `unacknowledgeNotice`.
-The extension will keep historical records of each acknowledgement the callable functions are called multiple times for the same user and notice.
+The extension will keep historical records of each acknowledgment the callable functions are called multiple times for the same user and notice.

 For example, to acknowledge a notice: